 A successful restructure should drive your business forward.
-But if you don’t get it right, you could end up in a boom and bust cycle where you will experience the pain of disruptive change without the expected business benefits to show for it.
+But if you don’t get it right, you could end up in a boom-and-bust cycle where you will experience the pain of disruptive change without the expected business benefits to show for it.

 Improving service delivery, reducing costs, responding to a change in the business environment – whatever the reason, there’s no way to make restructuring completely stress-free, but there are ways to improve your chances of reaping the expected business benefits.

-Making essential knowledge accessible
+Make essential knowledge accessible.

 When you restructure, every part of your business is examined.
 Who does what, who talks to who, how everything fits together.
 In other words, the spotlight is on processes.